 - Disaster Action Alliance

-- Driven by the leadership of the Coca-Cola Company, an alliance of corporate, nonprofit, and community organizations have come together to identify opportunities to work together and make a greater impact to help communities when they need it most.
+- Driven by the leadership of The Coca-Cola Company, an alliance of corporate, nonprofit, and community organizations have identified opportunities to work together and make a greater impact on helping communities when they need it most.

 - Remarks by The White House on Emergency Health